TutorialsLast Updated Aug 26, 20248 min read

 Amazon Web Services (AWS) provides a vast ecosystem of products that make DevOps an absolute dream.
 Products like AWS Elastic Beanstalk have ready-made services for autoscaling, deployment, and logging (to name a few).
-However, teams may prefer to take a barebones approach and build incrementally - in which case AWS Elastic Compute Cloud (EC2) would be the preferred option.
+However, for teams that prefer to take a barebones approach and build incrementally, AWS Elastic Compute Cloud (EC2) may be a better option.

 Regardless of the path chosen, CircleCI provides a robust platform that you can use to automate the deployment process and reduce bottlenecks in your software development lifecycle.
 In this article, I will show you how to deploy a Node application on an AWS EC2 Linux instance and automate the deployment of further updates by pushing to GitHub.